-Alzheimer’s disease is a neurological disorder in which the patient suffers from memory disorder due to death of brain cells.
-It is a type of dementia which gets worse over time.
-According to an estimate, there are around 5.3 million Alzheimer patients in the United States of America alone.
-It is one of the most common death causing diseases and an effective cure has not yet been discovered.
+Alzheimer’s disease is a neurological disorder in which the patient suffers from memory disorder due to the death of brain cells.
+It is a type of dementia that gets worse over time.
+According to an estimate, there are around 5.3 million Alzheimer patients in the United States alone.
+It is one of the most common death-causing diseases and an effective cure has not yet been discovered.

 How Weighted Blankets Can Help?